 Call an Attorney Today

 An experienced New York wrongful termination attorney can examine your circumstances and determine if you have a strong claim.
-Even if you believe it is impossible to prove your case, contact the Law Office of Christopher Q. Davis today through the online form or call (646) 430-7930 to learn about your legal options.
+Even if you believe it is impossible to prove your case, contact the Working Solutions Law Firm today through the online form or call (646) 430-7930 to learn about your legal options.